ThePiHut/pir-camera-case/README.md

 **Enable the Camera Interface**

-We need to make sure your Raspberry Pi is configured to use the Camera Module to enable it to take photos when instructed by our code.
+We need to make sure your Raspberry Pi is configured to use the Camera Module to enable it to take photos/videos when instructed by our code.

 We will enable the camera interface by opening a new terminal window and entering:
 ```bash